Going Marbles for STEM Hands-on Learning

 You can also explore grants and funding opportunities to obtain the materials.
 If you teach in a public school in the United States, you could easily write a DonorsChoose proposal for the marble run kits and stopwatches, and there’s a good chance it would be fully funded.
 DonorsChoose.org is a nonprofit organization that helps teachers get funding for classroom materials, and if you aren’t tapping into this source of funding, now would be a great time to begin!

 I’ve had 200 DonorsChoose projects funded with a total value of over $100,000, and I’ve learned a few tricks for getting your project funded successfully.
 First, try to keep your total materials cost under $350 because small projects are much more likely to get funded.
-Also, search for funding match offers by state here on the DonorsChoose website and keep them in mind when writing your proposal.
+Also, look for match offers and keep them in mind when writing your proposal.
+For example, your project can qualify for a 50% match if you use your marble runs in an after-school club as described on the Science Everywhere Innovations Challenge page.
+Another 50% match is available for those who teach at a highest poverty school if they follow the directions for the STEAM Innovation Grant.

 To learn more about how to obtain funding through DonorsChoose.org, follow the Caring Classrooms Community on Facebook.
 Members of this group help and support each other as they work to get their DonorsChoose projects funded.
 Laura Candler and I are the administrators of the group, and we love supporting teachers who are trying to obtain DC funding.
 You might also want to watch the replay of the DonorsChoose webinar that Laura and I presented together a few months ago because we shared a lot of helpful information!